verge-io/docs/docs/implementation-guide/installation-guide.md

 ### Setup Networking

-1. Select the number of physical switches you will be connecting to, by default this will be set to the number of NICs detected by the OS.
+1. Select the number of [Physical](glossary.md/#fabriccore-network) switches you will be connecting to, by default this will be set to the number of NICs detected by the OS.

 !!! tip "It is strongly recommended to keep the number that is originally shown so you can configure ALL detected NICs during the installation (even if you not planning to use all of them initially)."